mojtaba-eshghie/HighGuard/README.md

 ### Main Features

-- Fully automated model-based monitoring/testing of smart contracts
+- Fully automated model-based monitoring/testing of smart contracts.
 - Supports DCR graphs enhanced with data and time.
+- Supports multi- and cross-chain smart contract monitoring
+- Platform agnostic as the models are built based on high-level business logic specifications.

 ### Axiliary Features

-- Batteries included
-- Distributed logging
+- **Batteries included**: Many of the smart contract libraries HighGuard uses are part of its project under `lib` directory.
+- **Distributed logging**: As HighGuard can monitor many contracts at once, and it includes a distributed logging ecosystem to better suit large-scale monitoring operations.
 <!--

 ## Installation